-A Seller's Agent owes the seller the following affirmative duties;
+A seller's agent owes the seller the following affirmative duties:

-- 1. To exercise reasonable care and diligence; - 2.
-To account in a timely manner for money and property received from or on behalf of the seller; - 3.
-To be loyal to the seller by not taking action that is adverse or detrimental to the seller's interest in a transaction; - 4.
-To disclose in a timely manner to the seller any conflict of interest, existing or contemplated; - 5.
-To advise the seller to seek expert advice on matters related to the transactions beyond the agent's expertise; - 6.
-To maintain confidential information from or about the seller except under subpoena or court order, even after termination of the agency relationship; and - 7.
-Unless agreed otherwise in writing, to make a continuous, good faith effort to find a buyer for the property, except a Seller's Agent is not required to seek additional offers to purchase the property while the property is subject to a contract for sale.
+- (1) To exercise reasonable care and diligence; - (2) To account in a timely manner for money and property received from or on behalf of the seller; - (3) To be loyal to the seller by not taking action that is adverse or detrimental to the seller's interest in a transaction: - (4) To disclose in a timely manner to the seller any conflict of interest, existing or contemplated; - (5) To advise the seller to seek expert advice on matters related to the transaction that are beyond the agent's expertise; - (6) To maintain confidential information from or about the seller except under subpoena or court order, even after termination of the agency relationship; and - (7) Unless agreed otherwise in writing, to make a continuous, good faith effort to find a buyer for the property, except that a seller's agent is not required to seek additional offers to purchase the property while the property is subject to a contract for sale.

-None of the above affirmative duties of an agent may be waived, except #7.
-The affirmative duty listed in #7 can only be waived by written agreement between seller and agent.

-Under Oregon law, a Seller's Agent may show properties owned by another seller to a prospective buyer and may list competing properties for sale without breaching any affirmative duty to the seller.
+None of these affirmative duties of an agent may be waived, except (7).
+The affirmative duty listed in (7) can only be waived by written agreement between seller and agent.
+Under Oregon law, a seller's agent may show properties owned by another seller to a prospective buyer and may list competing properties for sale without breaching any affirmative duty to the seller.

-Unless agreed to in writing, an agent has no duty to investigate matters outside the scope of the agent's expertise, including but not limited to investigation of the condition of property, the legal status of the title or the seller's past conformance with law.
+Unless agreed to in writing, an agent has no duty to investigate matters that are outside the scope of the agent's expertise, including but not limited to investigation of the condition of property, the legal status of the title or the seller's past conformance with law.

-Duties and Responsibilities of Buyer's Agent
+Duties and Responsibilities of a Buyer's Agent

-An agent, other than the Seller's Agent, may agree to act as the Buyer's Agent only.
-The Buyer's Agent is not representing the seller, even if the Buyer's Agent is receiving compensation for services rendered, either in full or in part, from the seller or through the Seller's Agent.
+An agent, other than the seller's agent, may agree to act as the buyer's agent only.
+The buyer's agent is not representing the seller, even if the buyer's agent is receiving compensation for services rendered, either in full or in part, from the seller or through the seller's agent.
 An agent who represents only the buyer owes the following affirmative duties to the buyer, the other parties and the other parties' agents involved in a real estate transaction:

-- 1. To deal honestly and in good faith; - To present all written offers, notices and other communications to and from the parties in a timely manner without regard to whether the property is subject to a contract for sale or the buyer is already a party to a contract to purchase; and - To disclose material facts known by the agent and not apparent or readily ascertainable to a party.
+- (1) To deal honestly and in good faith; - (2) To present all written offers, notices and other communications to and from the parties in a timely manner without regard to whether the property is subject to a contract for sale or the buyer is already a party to a contract to purchase; and - (3) To disclose material facts known by the agent and not apparent or readily ascertainable to a party.

-A Buyer's Agent owes the buyer the following affirmative duties:
+A buyer's agent owes the buyer the following affirmative duties: